shradhatx/reference/README.md

 I have worked in Enterprise IT -  as a developer, technical PM, and  managed high performance teams in software dev, DW merger, tech refresh, vendor management, data center setup in a highly compliant financial banks.

-I have programmed in  C/Java/Oracle Database PL/SQL.
+I have coded in many languages C/Java/Oracle and extensively worked on Oracle Database PL/SQL.

 I have also worked in-  Telecom, Healthcare, Insurance sectors I have my education in CS and Electrical Engineering